farahcarrasco/UFBI2018.github.io/SpoelhofJ.md

 }
 ```

-Finally, we can filter out any records with mismatched countries and lon/lat coordinates.
+Finally, we can filter out any records with mismatched countries and lon/lat coordinates (and those that are now ``NA``).

 ```{r}
 occ_total = occ_total[countries == occ_total$country,]
 occ_total = occ_total[!is.na(occ_total$country),]
 ```

-Next, we'll want to filter out any records with mis-specified records that don't fall on land.
+Next, we'll want to filter out any records with mis-located records that don't fall on land.
 To do this, we need global maps of land and major lakes.
 We can download and import these maps into R with the following code.

 ```{r}
 land_url = "www.naturalearthdata.com/http//www.naturalearthdata.com/download/10m/physical/ne_10m_land.zip"